 The Library has microfilm copies of Albuquerque newspapers from 1887 to the present, including the Albuquerque Journal and the Albuquerque Tribune.
-A vital records index of names from the Albuquerque papers 1888-1927 is available on a Local Area Network at the Genealogy Center.
-Use NewspaperARCHIVE with your library card to access Albuquerque papers 1882-1977.
-These newspapers are completely full-text searchable and digitized.
+A vital records index of names from the Albuquerque papers 1888-1927 and an obituary index through 2003 is available on a Local Area Network at the Genealogy Center.
+We also have some print, microfiche and card indexes for the Albuquerque papers.

-The Library of Congress' Chronicling America website has fully searchable digitized newspapers published in Albuquerque before 1923.
-These papers include:
+The Library of Congress' Chronicling America website has fully searchable digitized newspapers published in Albuquerque and New Mexico before 1923.
+The Albuquerque papers include:

-The earliest New Mexico paper that is included in Chronicling America is for 1880 and the latest is for 1922.
+The earliest New Mexico paper that is included in Chronicling America is for 1880.
 There are currently early digitized newspapers on this site for Albuquerque, Aztec, Carlsbad, Carrizozo, Cimmaron, Clayton, Clovis, Columbus, Deming, Kenna, Las Vegas, Lincoln County, Lordsburg, Red River, Socorro, and Tucumcari.

 Newsbank provides access to major articles from the following newspapers: Albuquerque Journal 1995- present, Las Cruces Sun-News 2004- present, the Roswell Daily Record 2002- present, and the Santa Fe New Mexican 1994- present.